course-details-portlet

 The candidate is able to...

-• present her/his research in a way that makes publishing in highly regarded international scientific journals likely
+• present their research in a way that makes publishing in highly regarded international scientific journals likely

 The candidate is able to ...

-• to seek out possible funding sources and evaluate their suitability
+• seek out possible funding sources and evaluate their suitability

 Learning methods and activities

 Lectures (10 hours), seminars (30 hours).
-The course will be organized as weekly meetings over two semesters.
+The course will be organized as biweekly meetings over two semesters.
 80 % participation is required.
-The examination consists of a written report/manuscript.
+The examination consists of a written manuscript based on the candidates own research, thus having access to data is a requirement.
 The course will be run with a minimum of five and a maximum of 14 registered PhD candidates.
 PhD candidates in psychology at the Faculty's PhD programme have priority.

 Compulsory assignments